reuttaldev/Machine-Learning/README.md

 Adds **2nd-order polynomial features** to capture non-linear relationships and feature interactions.

 #### 3. **Model Comparison**
-The following models from sklearn are trained and evaluated using in order to find the one that minimizes the loss function.
+The following models from scikit-learn are trained and evaluated to find the one that minimizes the loss function.
 Cross-validation uses negative RMSE as the scoring metric.
 Additionally, I used `GridSearchCV` to find the best hyperparameters for each model.

 | Model | Regularization | Parameters Tuned |